NicolasWa/DataEngineeringCaseInterview/README.md

-# DataEngineeringCaseInterview-
+# DataEngineeringCaseInterview
 Data engineering case made for a last round of interviews in a growing company.
-There are 3 tasks in this test: (1) ETL using an API for the data extraction (2) ETL using web scraping for the data extraction (3) RESTful API implementation using Flask
+There are 3 tasks in this test:
+  (1) ETL using an API for the data extraction
+  (2) ETL using web scraping for the data extraction (3) RESTful API implementation using Flask

+Read the file [Data_Engineering_Test_Instructions.pdf](Data_Engineering_Test_Instructions.pdf) for the test instructions.